-- (a) The Accountable Body will produce accounts, on an annual basis, on behalf of the SELEP; these will be subject to External Audit.
-The Accounts will be considered by the Strategic Board and published on the SELEP website in a timely manner. - (b) The SELEP and Accountable Body will agree an internal audit plan each year.
-This will include a risk-based audit plan of SELEP activity that will provide assurance to the Section 151 Officer and the Accountability Board at appropriate points through the year. - (c) The internal auditors of the Accountable Body provide assurances to the Accountability Board, SELEP Secretariat and Accountable Body Section 151 Officer.
+- L.3.1.
+The Accountable Body will produce accounts of the monies held on behalf of SELEP Ltd, on an annual basis,; these will be subject to External Audit.
+The Accounts will be considered by the Strategic Board and published on the SELEP Ltd website in a timely manner. - L.3.2.
+SELEP Ltd and the Accountable Body will agree an internal audit plan each year.
+This will include a risk-based audit plan of SELEP Ltd activity that will provide assurance to the Section 151 Officer and the Accountability Board at appropriate points through the year. - L.3.3.
+The internal auditors of the Accountable Body provide assurances to the Accountability Board, Secretariat and Accountable Body Section 151 Officer.
 A key role of the internal auditors is to provide independent assurance that internal controls are designed well, are proportionate to risk and are operating effectively in practice.
-Following a completed audit, where there are recommendations that relate to the SELEP, these will be reported back to the Accountability Board by internal audit.
-Accounts are also audited externally and reported to the Strategic Board. - (d) The SELEP is required to ensure that there are arrangements for funding audit activity. - (e) As part of the SELEPs incorporation arrangements, the SELEP and the Accountable Body will agree appropriate audit committee arrangements which fit the chosen model of incorporation.

-(f) Once incorporated, if the SELEP has additional funds running through its own accounts, they will ensure appropriate external audit arrangements in line with their incorporation model, once implemented.
-For example, if the SELEP is limited by guarantee, it should follow the Companies Act (2006) and consider relevant corporate governance best practice.
+Following a completed audit, where there are recommendations that relate to the SELEP Ltd, these will be reported back to the Accountability Board by internal audit.
+Accounts are also audited externally and reported to the Strategic Board. - L.3.4.
+SELEP Ltd is required to ensure that there are arrangements for funding audit activity. - L.3.5.
+As part of the SELEP's incorporation arrangements, SELEP Ltd and the Accountable Body will agree appropriate audit committee arrangements which fit the chosen model of incorporation. - L.3.6.
+If the SELEP Ltd decides in future for additional funds to run through its own accounts, they will ensure appropriate external audit arrangements in line with the Companies Act (2006) and consider relevant corporate governance best practice. - L.3.7.
+Essex County Council will be adhere in all aspects with respect to the Accountable Body role for SELEP Ltd to: - i. the Financial Regulations and Scheme of Delegation for Financial Management; - ii. the Procurement Regulations; - iii. information handling and data policies; and - iv. the Treasury Management Strategy.